atbcb/ICTTestingBaseline/docs/05Changing.md

 **Baseline Test ID:** 5.1-ChangeContent
 ### Identify Content
 <ol>
-   <li>Identify changes in presented content (both user driven and automatic).
+   <li id="IC-1">Identify changes in presented content (both user driven and automatic).
 Examples include changes to images, navigation trees, data table sort controls, automatic information updates, form elements, revealed content, etc.</li>
    <ul>
       <li>It may be necessary to use the mouse to determine whether state changes occur on hover or on click.</li>
       <li>Depending on the component, a change of state may be triggered by various actions, such as changing values or states of other components, toggling a function, entering data in the component, mouseover, etc.</li>